 - A new candidate, not previously enrolled in the current year, starting their thesis on 01 September would pay tuition fees for four months (4/12ths of the full-year tuition amount) and the Student Services Fee for two quarters (2/4ths the Student Services Fee amount).

 As tuition fees are calculated on a month-by-month basis, candidates are strongly advised to being their thesis study on the 1st of a month (candidates beginning on any day of a month will still be charged for the whole month).

 Candidates on a University of Otago scholarship should be aware that the Student Services Fee is not usually covered by the scholarship, and that this and other costs (such as insurance for international students) must be paid by the candidate by the due date for payment.

 Fees for Continuing Candidates

 Tuition fees and the Student Services Fee are charged for each calendar year at the start of that year, or for second semester enrolments at the start of second semester.
 Dates by which payments are required are available elsewhere on this website.
 Please realise that payment due dates apply to all candidates who will be enrolled for part of the relevant enrolment period, including those who are deferred for part of the period – if in doubt about your correct payment amount please contact the Revenue Management Office in plenty of time to sort this out in order to avoid later payment charges.

 Candidates on a University of Otago scholarship should be aware that sundry fees are not usually covered by the scholarship, and that these and other costs (such as insurance for international students) must be paid by the candidate.

 Fees for Candidates Submitting in the Current Year

-When a candidate submits their thesis, so long as they have met the minimum enrolment time requirement for their qualification, any tuition and Student Services Fee* already paid, relating to the used portion of their enrolment, will be refunded.
+When a candidate submits their thesis, so long as they have met the minimum enrolment time requirement for their qualification, any tuition and Student Services Fee* already paid, relating to the unused portion of their enrolment, will be refunded.
 Refunds are made on a pro-rata basis using a month-by-month calculation for tuition fees, and a quarterly calculation for the Student Services Fee.
 For example: